Code Templates

 If unspecified, no particular language requirement is imposed, so the language

-level specified by the currently compiled module’s go.mod
+level specified by the currently compiled module’s go.mod file will be used.

 lang: go1.18 # Uses go generics